The founder/acarya (one who teaches by example) of the International Society for Krishna

 bhakti-yoga (the yoga of devotion and service to God) throughout the western world.
 He

 struggled for almost 6 months -- during which time he was subjected to a bitter New York

 winter, theft of his meager belongings and abuse from a drug-crazed roommate.
 Yet he was

 determined to bring about a spiritual revolution.

-In May of 1966, Srila Prabhupada, with the help of just two followers, rented a storefront in New
+In the summer of 1966, Srila Prabhupada, with the help of just two followers, rented a storefront in New

 York's Lower East Side - here at 26 Second Avenue.
 The storefront was previously a curio shop